babeheim/c2ergometer/README.md

 # Versions Supported

-This software loads output from the PM5 Performance Monitor, specifically version `6.97`, `7.05.3`, `7.09` and above.
+This software loads CSV plaintext Logbook files downloaded from the PM5 Performance Monitor using the [Concept2 Utility](https://www.concept2.com/service/software) software.
+I have tested it using Logbook Versions `6.97`, `7.05.3`, `7.09` and above.

 # Instructions